TITLE 56: LABOR AND EMPLOYMENT

 SECTION 2720.20 ATTORNEY REPRESENTATION OF CLAIMANTS

-b) Absent prior approval by the Board of Review pursuant to subsection (c), an attorney representing a claimant may not charge or receive more than:
+b) Absent prior approval by the Board of Review under subsection (c), an attorney representing a claimant may not charge or receive more than:

 1) 15% of the amount of the weekly benefits in a claim series received by the claimant after the claimant hires the attorney; or